seunghan96/seunghan96.github.io/_posts/2024-12-20-LLaMA_Mesh.md

 Observation: Some spatial knowledge is ***already embedded*** in pretrained LLMs

-- ossibly due to the inclusion of **3D tutorials** in the pretraining data
+- Possibly due to the inclusion of **3D tutorials** in the pretraining data

 $$\rightarrow$$ Nonetheless, unsatisfactory results!